Marguerite & Julien: Plot

 A group of children at an orphanage talk about rumors of Julien and Marguerite de Ravalet, siblings who are on the run for committing incest, and one of the caretakers tells the story about the siblings.

 As children, Julien and Marguerite shared a close relationship and were deeply devoted to each other.
 After Julien saves Marguerite from a horse riding incident, their uncle, Abbot, feels uneasiness in the siblings’ relationship.
 He advises their father, Jean, to send Julien and his older brother, Phillipe, to study abroad on the excuse Marguerite is distracting their education.

 Six years pass, during which Marguerite refuses to marry and spends her time alone.
 When Julien and Phillipe return, Marguerite shares a joyous reunion with Julien.
 Their parents arrange for her to be betrothed to Marigny, who is crippled but kind to Marguerite.
 However, Marguerite is uninterested and Julien exhibits jealousy towards Marigny.

 During dinner with Marigny, Julien excuses himself with Marguerite following him.
 It is the first time Julien and Marguerite are alone with each other and the attraction is too much to overcome.
 They try and fight it since they are not willing to admit that they are in love.
 Instead, they play an increasingly sexual game that includes trying to make the other shudder and squirm.

 After being gone for a while, their parents find them partially undressed and punish them for causing Marigny to cancel the engagement.
 Marguerite later meets with Julien in secret and confesses her love to him but, although he reciprocates, he rejects her.
 She tries to kiss him but he quickly leaves.

-Shortly after, Marguerite is married to Lefevre, a wealthy tax collector.
+Shortly after, Marguerite is married to Lefevbre, a wealthy tax collector.
 When he tries to initiate sex with Marguerite, she locks him out of her bedroom.
-The marriage quickly becomes extremely unhappy and Lefevre begins physically abusing Marguerite.
+The marriage quickly becomes extremely unhappy and Lefevbre begins physically abusing Marguerite.
 She tries to seek help from her parents but they demand she stay with her husband.
-Julien later finds out what is happening and frees Marguerite by beating Lefevre and allowing her to return home.
+Julien later finds out what is happening and frees Marguerite by beating Lefebvre and allowing her to return home.
 That same night, Julien and Marguerite have sex for the first time.